tomas-fryza/avr-examples/lab7-asm/README.md

 1. In Visual Studio Code create a new PlatformIO project `lab7-asm` for `Arduino Uno` board and change project location to your local folder.

-2. IMPORTANT: Rename `LAB7-ASM > src > main.cpp` file to `main.c`, ie change the extension to `.c`.
+2. Rename `LAB7-ASM > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

-3. Copy/paste [template code](https://raw.githubusercontent.com/tomas-fryza/avr-labs/master/lab7-asm/main.c) to `LAB7-ASM > src > main.c` source file.

-4. Copy `timer` and `uart` libraries from the previous labs to the proper locations within the `LAB7-ASM` project.
+3. Copy `timer` and `uart` libraries from the previous labs to the proper locations within the `LAB7-ASM` project.

-5. In PlatformIO project, create a new folder `LAB7-ASM > lib > lfsr`.
+4. In PlatformIO project, create a new folder `LAB7-ASM > lib > lfsr`.
 Within this folder, create two new files `lfsr.h` and `lfsr.S`.
 The final project structure should look like this:

    ```c
    LAB7-ASM            // PlatfomIO project